-Another aspect of this school that will be unparalleled to any other school is the amount of support it will receive in order to monitor progress, enhance teacher effectiveness, and maximize the overall operation of the school.
-Described in more detail below, both school leaders and teachers will receive extensive and rigorous training prior to the start of the school year through professional development sessions that are tailored to the unique needs of their student population.
-Provided by CSUSA, up to four school site visits, called Quality Education for Students and Teachers (QUEST), will be conducted to monitor implementation of the education model.
-School leaders and staff will conduct weekly walk-throughs, check lesson plans, conduct data chats, and participate in other activities as needed to ensure teachers have the support and resources they need to provide effective instruction.
+One aspect of the model that is unparalleled to any other school is the amount of support it will receive in order to monitor progress, enhance teacher effectiveness, and maximize the overall operation of the school.
+Described in more detail below, both school leaders and teachers will receive extensive and rigorous training prior tothe start of the school year through professional development sessions that are tailored to the unique needs of their student population.
+Provided by the EMO, up to four site visits will be conducted at the school, called Quality Education for Students and Teachers (QUEST), to monitor implementation of the education model.
+School leaders and staff will conduct weekly walk-throughs, check lesson plans, conduct data chats, and participate in other activities as needed to ensure the teachers have the support and resources they need to provide effective instruction.